BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Process

-The creation process is split into five steps:
+The creation process is split into four steps:

 1. Generating input images
 2. Filtering input images
-3. Tagging input images
-4. Training an embedding on the input images
+3. Training an embedding on the input images
-5. Choosing and validating a particular iteration of the trained embedding
+4. Choosing and validating a particular iteration of the trained embedding

 # 1. Generating input images